thetinyhackers/thetinyhackers-turborepo/apps/solarpunk.md

     It derives its name from the cyberpunk genre, and all the other punks it has spawned.
 Real quick: there is steam punk which focused on the industrial revolution and steam-powered tech.
 It’s one of the most popular after cyberpunk.
 There is dieselpunk, focused on the designs of the interwar period.
 There is atompunk focused on atomic power, steelpunk, focus on the ate 20th century hardware.
 Stonepunk which is neolithic…

     Solarpunk is about “ingenuity, generativity, independance, and community.
 It’s suffixed by punk because it opposes our existing world.
 It creates local resilience, authorities be damned, from rooftop solar to guerilla gardening.

-    It’s a speculative movement.
-It’s also a community of hackers.

     En embrassant un usage technologique et une organisation socio-économique raisonnée.
 Un monde qui incarne le meilleur de ce que l’humanité peut accomplir.
 Il imagine une humanité qui a surmonté les nombreux défis d’aujourd’hui c’est-à-dire le réchauffement climatique.
 On a donc des sociéts profitant de niveaux de vie élevé sans empiété sur les limites de la planete.
 Le recyclage, l’économie circulaire, les fortes communautés locales, le DIY sont autant d’élément mis en avant par le solarpunk.

     The solar is both literal and metaphorical.
 Literally it represents solar and other renewable energies.